murattkiran/employee_turnover_prediction/README.md

 To isolate the environment from the host machine, follow these steps:

 1. Choose a Python version for your Docker image.
 You can find Docker images [here](https://hub.docker.com/_/python).
-I have chosen `python:3.10` to match my Python version; choose one based on your preference.

-2. Run the following command to download the Docker image:
-    ```bash
-    docker run -it --rm --entrypoint=bash python:3.10
-    ```
-    - `it`: access to terminal.
-    - `--rm`: remove the image after installation.
-    - `-entrypoint=bash`: communicate with the terminal using `bash` in the image.

-3. Create a file named `Dockerfile` with the following content:
+2. Create a file named `Dockerfile` with the following content:
     ```Dockerfile
     # Install Python
     FROM python:3.10